-The Group's interests in joint venture entities are brought to account using the proportionate consolidation method.
+The Group's interests in joint venture entities are brought to account using the interests in joint venture operation are brought to account using the proportionate consolidation method.

 Where the Group contributes assets to the joint venture, or if the Group purchases assets from the joint venture, only the portion of the gain or loss that is not attributable to the Group's share of the joint venture shall be recognised.
-The Group will however recognise the full amount of any loss when the contribution results in a reduction in the net realisable value of current assets or an impairment loss.
+The Group however will recognise the full amount of any loss when the contribution results in a reduction in the net realisable value of current assets or an impairment loss.